 2. Chinese Water Dragon

-The Chinese water dragon (Physignathus cocincinus) is a species native to east China, but also inhabits areas in Thailand, Cambodia, Burma, Laos, and Vietnam.
+The Chinese water dragon (Physignathus cocincinus) is a species native to east China but also inhabits areas in Thailand, Cambodia, Burma, Laos, and Vietnam.
 Forests, next to freshwaters like lakes and streams are the habitats they live in.
 Also a popular pet species, most of the lizards in captivity are wild-caught.
 Chinese water dragons face population decline from the constant capturing of them in the wild and the destruction of their habitat.

 Green is the most common color for this species, and they range from light to dark green with brown bands on their tail.
-Rough scales cover their body, and for males, more spikes cover their body.
+Rough scales cover their body, and for males, more spikes cover their bodies.
 Chinese water dragons feed on insects and are well known for their ability to swim.
 To escape a predator they will dive into the water and are capable of staying underwater for around 90 minutes.